Looking for Merci

 “Oh, I think you know what I’m into,” Merci cooed, sliding closer to Whitney on the couch.
 Whitney fidgeted.

 “And what’s that?”
 Whitney finally asked.
-The feeling burned a hole in her stomach so much that she made a call to her doctor back home for an emergency antacid prescription refill last week.
-She’d told Merci it was all the new food she tried because there was no way to tell her it was simply how she felt anytime Merci said her name.
+The feeling burned a hole in her stomach anytime Merci was around.
+She’d told Merci her stomach pains were because of all the new food she tried in the city, because there was no way to tell her it was simply how she felt anytime Merci said her name.
 Merci leaned in close, a delicious grin on her face.

-It’d been a few short weeks since their encounter at the bullshit-mash-up shop, and they’d seen each other as much as possible since.
+They’d seen each other as much as possible since their paths crossed again.
 Broadway shows, ice cream in DUMBO, an open-top bus tour, and whatever other silly tourist thing Whitney found on Instagram.
 Merci didn’t believe in social media—she’d never even had an account—but obliged the requests anyway.
 They’d even stood in line for two hours to get a doughnut at some Brooklyn pop-up.
 It was delicious, but that’s not the point.
 Merci’s designer sneakers were ill-equipped for this much damn walking.
 But whatever Whitney wanted—wherever Whitney was—that’s where Merci wanted to be.
 Merci tucked her feet under her and rested her head on Whitney’s shoulder to look over the delivery options.
 Whitney froze, her breathing rapid, the phone stuck on the first page.

 “You alright?”
 Merci whispered, more into Whitney’s neck than her ear.
 The feeling roared.
-Whitney’s fingers sank into the softness of her belly, trying to soothe the pain.
+It was the first time they’d been alone since that day on the bench.
+Whitney’s fingers sank into the softness of her belly, trying to soothe the pain from the feeling.
+It’d become physical in the recent weeks, and warranted an emergency antacid prescription from her PCP.
 Merci slid one hand on Whitney’s back, rubbing in slow circles.

-“Breathe, baby.
+“Breathe, Whit.
 Just breathe,” Merci inhaled deeply and exhaled slowly.
 She followed Merci’s rhythmic breathing and relaxed into her arms.

-If Whitney hadn’t heard the sirens outside, she might swear she was still in the closet of her bedroom weeks after Merci was snatched away.
-Crumbled in a blanket, stifling cries for her friend.
-Praying God didn’t hate her.
-Maybe God might find enough love for her, to let her have Merci.
-But God never did—until now.
-Whitney toyed with one of the braids that hung over Merci’s shoulder.
+If Whitney hadn’t heard the sirens outside, she might swear she was still on the bench long after the crowds cleared out Sunday after Sunday, overcome with grief for her friend.
+Praying God might find enough love for her, to let her have Merci.
+Whitney toyed with one of the braids that hung over Merci’s shoulder like a rope to safety.
 Twirled it, traced it up, and cupped Merci’s neck softly.
 Their kiss was as gentle as it was that day.
 Light and hesitant, then famished, as if they’d starved the last 20 years.
-The feeling raged, and Whitney let herself be devoured for a few precious moments.
+The feeling raged, and, finally, Whitney let it run wild.

-“Wait,” Whitney breathed out.
-Merci was straddled on top of her on the couch with her top flung across the room.
+“Wait,” she breathed out.
+Merci froze with her hand on Whitnye’s belly.
 She moved back and forth rhythmically but slowed to stop at Whitney's request.

-“We can slow down, baby; I got you,” Merci reassured her, kissing her forehead.
+“We can slow down, love; I got you,” Merci reassured her, kissing her forehead.

 “This is…this is just too many sins at once.”
 Whitney flung both hands up, covering her face.
 “You’re married.”